How to Visit Mt Vesuvius in 2025: by Car, Bus & Tours

 Visiting Mt Vesuvius by Car & Parking Info

 If you have a car, the easiest way to visit Mount Vesuvius is by simply driving there.
 The road is rather narrow and winding, but it’s not too bad.
-However, you can expect to meet lots of big tour buses along this narrow road, so be prepared for some stressful driving.
-The views along the way are quite nice, but if you want to enjoy them, it’s best to stop at the parking areas of a few restaurants on the way to the top.
+However, you’ll likely meet lots of big tour buses along this narrow road, so be prepared for some stressful driving.

 However, visiting Vesuvius by car is not as straightforward as it looks.
 And it becomes even more complicated if you are planning on driving here with a rental car.

 This is because parking at the top is very limited.
 In fact, you cannot park your car at the very top where the entrance to the crater site is.
-This is a drop-off zone for tour buses and shuttles, and no parking for private vehicles is allowed here.
+This is a drop-off zone for tour buses and shuttles, and no parking for private vehicles is allowed.
 So you’ll have to park at a dedicated car park further down the mountain – see below for more information.

 Driving to Mt Vesuvius - narrow road on the way to Vesuvius volcano crater